averted/pls.js/readme.md

 ```

 ## Usage
-After installation, go into your project's directory and run `pls` to see language statistics.
+After installation, go into any project's directory and run `pls` to see language statistics.
 ```
 pls [-options]
 ```